zyz314/bionemo-framework-From-NVIDIA/sub-packages/bionemo-scdl/README.md

 SCDL implements the required functions of the PyTorch Dataset abstract class.
 You can use PyTorch-compatible DataLoaders to load batches of data from a SCDL class.
+With a batch size of 1 this can be run without a collating function.
 With a batch size greater than 1, there is a collation function (collate_sparse_matrix_batch), that will collate several sparse arrays into the CSR (Compressed Sparse Row) torch tensor format.

 ```python
 from torch.utils.data import DataLoader